Skip to content

 In a social engineering attack, an attacker uses human interaction to manipulate a person into providing them information.
 People have a natural tendency to trust.

 Social engineering attacks attempt to exploit this tendency in order to steal your information.
-Once the information has been stolen it can be used to commit fraud or identity theft.
-Criminals use a variety of social engineering attacks to attempt to steal information.
-Website spoofing is one of them.
 Website spoofing is the act of creating a fake website to mislead individuals into sharing sensitive information.
 Spoof websites are typically made to look exactly like a legitimate website published by a trusted organization.

 Prevention Tips: